bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lax-anneli.md

 * Despite her dissatisfaction with algebra, Anneli came out of high school 'fascinated with mathematics.'
 She obeyed the wise words of her dear teacher Miss Eaton and went on to obtain a bachelors degree from Adelphi University in 1942.
 * It was here, while a postgraduate in her twenties, that Anneli met Peter Lax.
 * Events followed rapidly on their marriage: in 1949 Peter completed his Ph.D. and joined the faculty at New York; in 1950 and 1954 Anneli gave birth to two sons (John and James); in 1955 she finally received her own PhD completed under the supervision of Richard Courant.
-* By this time, Anneli had been part of the Courant 'family' at New York for some twelve years, and Peter's own distinguished career in mathematical research was well under way.
 * While Anneli continued her affiliation with New York, her professional centre of gravity shifted from research and graduate studies to the undergraduate programme at New York's Washington Square College, where she was awarded tenure in 1961.
 * Perhaps, during her long association with various projects at the Courant Institute, Anneli never fully experienced the sense of independent achievement that boosts self-confidence and gives momentum to research.
 * Despite her considerable early promise, Anneli gradually drifted away from research.
-* In 1982 a family tragedy was to strike when Anneli and Peter lost their eldest son John at the age of 32.
 * Anneli and Peter created a memorial in the form of an annual lecture which is given by a historian of the highest distinction to commemorate the work and spirit of John Lax.
 * Following the death of her eldest son, Anneli kept herself busy, working mainly as an editor and educator for the next ten years before retiring in 1992.
 * After retirement Anneli took time to appreciate nature.